gsong/my-first-blog/README.md

 # Docker Based Django Girls Tutorial Starter

-In order to simplify the environment setup for Django Girls workshops, let's use Docker to set up most of our development environment.
+In order to simplify the setup for [Django Girls workshops][tutorial], let's use Docker to set up most of our development environment.

 **Caveat**: These instructions have been tested thoroughly on macOS, and should